Manuel Noriega: Head of intelligence

 During negotiations for the Panama Canal treaties, the U.S. government ordered its military intelligence to wiretap Panamanian officials.
-Noriega discovered this operation in early 1976, and instead of making it public, bribed the U.S. agents and bought the tapes himself; the incident came to be known as the "Singing Sergeants affair".
-Although some intelligence officials wanted Bush to prosecute the soldiers involved, he declined because doing so would have exposed Noriega's role in the matter.
+Noriega discovered this operation in early 1976, and instead of making it public, bribed the U.S. agents and bought the tapes in person; the incident came to be known as the "Singing Sergeants affair".
+Although some intelligence officials wanted Bush to prosecute the soldiers involved, he declined, because doing so would have exposed Noriega's role in the matter.
 The CIA did not report this incident to either the National Security Agency or the U.S. Justice Department.
 Noriega and Torrijos later used their knowledge of the U.S. wiretapping operations to tilt the Panama Canal negotiations in their favor.
-Noriega's drug-related activities came to the U.S. government's attention once again during the ratification process for the Panama Canal treaties, but were once again downplayed by the U.S. intelligence services in order to get the treaty ratified by the U.S. Senate.
+Noriega's drug-related activities came to the U.S. government's attention once again during the ratification process for the Panama Canal treaties, but were once again downplayed by the U.S. intelligence services to get the treaty ratified by the U.S. Senate.